Brill-Noether reconstruction of index one prime Fano threefolds: index one prime Fano threefolds and their Kuznetsov components

-When $X_{10}$ is special, $X_{10}$ is the double cover of a prime Fano threefold of index two and degree $5$.
-Then $\tau$ is induced by the geometric involution on $X_{10}$, which we also denote by $\tau$.
+When $X_{10}$ is special, it is the double cover of a prime Fano threefold of index two and degree $5$.
+In this case, $\tau$ is induced by the geometric involution of $X_{10}$, which we also denote by $\tau$.

-Note that when $g=4$, there is another semiorthogonal decomposition.
-The existence of stability conditions on this component is unknown, and we will not use this decomposition in our paper.